Croydon-Churches-Housing-Association/.github/profile/README.md

 ### Access Information
-All repositories under this organization are private.
+All repositories under this organisation are private.
 Only members of the ccha ICT team or authorised personnel have access.

 Access is granted by invitation only.
 If you are an employee or an approved collaborator and require access, please contact the IT team directly.